Commercial Litigation and Alternate Dispute Resolution

 Whether it is in Court, before a Tribunal or as part of a multi-party cross-jurisdictional arbitration, we advise on the full range of issues and develop long-standing relationships with our clients so that we understand their businesses and provide the advice best suited to them.

 ‘Commercial litigation’ means what it says.
-It covers all disputes and court proceedings between businesses and non-consumer claims relating to business (except employment, IP, land law and specialist shipping/aviation).
+It covers all disputes and court proceedings between businesses and non-consumer claims relating to business (except debt collection, employment, IP, land law and specialist shipping/aviation).

 We act for companies (including world-wide household names) conducting business in a broad range of fields including commodities, distribution, fine art, hotels, (re)insurance, manufacturing, pharmaceuticals, property, technology, television, transportation as well as public authorities, trade associations and not-for-profit institutions.
 We act for national and multi-national associations of companies and businesses, both domestically and on an international basis.